The Science Behind the Claims

 Balancing the Headlines with Evidence

-I am psychiatrist and my research training is in clinical epidemiology.
+I am a psychiatrist and my research training is in clinical epidemiology.
 In my academic work I am a skeptic.
 I tend to be cautious when reading claims of mental health benefits of what may be considered complementary and alternative medicine approaches.

 No doubt there is some fluff out there about the benefits of nature.
 This is true with many claims promoting health benefits with simple sounding approaches to complex topics as psychological wellbeing.